engtuncay/engtuncay.github.io/blockchain/solidity-intro.md

 Price field is of type uint or unsigned integer and private.
 The owner field is of type address and public.
 Their values are permanently stored in contract storage.

-Then, we see some functions defined.
+Then, there are some functions defined.

 The first function is a special one called *constructor* that is used to initialize the state variables of the contract; it is declared with the constructor keyword and when a contract is created, its constructor is executed *once*.

 changeOwner() and setPrice() are called *setter functions* because they change the value of state variables and *getPrice()* is a getter function because it creates a call that returns the value of the state variable.

 There is also a *function modifier* called onlyOwner that *changes the behavior of the function* to which it is applied.
-In this case, it’s applied to changeOwner(), the one that changes the value of the owner state variable. (rvw)
+In this case, it’s applied to changeOwner(), the one that changes the value of the owner state variable. (bmrev)

-And at the end of the contract, we see an *event*. *Events* are features that enable *logging functionality*.
+And at the end of the contract, there is an *event*. *Events* are features that enable *logging functionality*.

 ## Solidity Basic Syntax